psvensson/node-red-contrib-firebase-admin/README.md

 input: {"payload": {"path": "foo/bar"}}

+output: whatever data was at the path "foo/bar" in the rtdb database

+## rtdb-on
+Set up a snapshot listsner for a path in the rtdb database

+input: {"payload": {"path": "foo/bar"}}

-output: <whatever data was at the path "foo/bar" in the rtdb database>
+output: whatever data was at the path "foo/bar" in the rtdb database, when changed

 ## rtdb-set
 Set data at a path in the rtdb database.
 Use "on" snapshot so will fire every time the data at the path changes and so drive flow execution from that point.

+input: {"payload": {"path": "foo/bar", "obj": {"the": "object"}}

 ## rtdb-push
 Pushes the new object onto an array under the path

+input: {"payload": {"path": "foo/bar", "obj": {"the": "object"}}

 ## rtdb-query
 Set up a reactive query for a path in the rtdb database.